Kris022/f1-strategy-simulator/README.md

 # Formula 1 Strategy Simulation

-The simulation is used to evaluate hypothetical race scenarios, allowing the assessment of various strategies and their impact on the race outcome.
+The Formula 1 Strategy Simulation is a powerful tool designed to evaluate hypothetical race scenarios, providing a detailed assessment of various strategies and their potential impact on the race outcome.

+## Motivation

-Effective strategy plays a vital role in securing victory in Formula 1 races, and as regulations impose greater constraints on teams, the importance of simulation becomes increasingly apparent.
-This implementation of the strategy simulation tool, builds upon previous research by introducing techniques for parameterising the model and visualizing the results.
-The implementation also introduces an innovative approach to overtaking that considers probabilities, departing from the conventional notion that superior pace guarantees successful overtakes.
-By addressing these key elements, this project contributes to enhancing strategic decision-making in the sport.
+Effective strategy is a crucial factor in securing victory in Formula 1 races, and with increasing regulations imposing constraints on teams, the importance of simulations becomes even more apparent.
+This implementation of the strategy simulation tool builds upon previous research by introducing advanced techniques for parameterization of the model and visualization of the results.
+Additionally, it presents an innovative approach to overtaking, incorporating probabilities rather than solely relying on superior pace, thus contributing to enhancing strategic decision-making in the sport.

 ## Features

+The Formula 1 Strategy Simulation offers a wide array of features to accurately replicate real-world race scenarios:

-Fuel Mass Reduction Model: Simulates fuel consumption throughout the race, affecting the car's weight and performance.
+1. **Fuel Mass Reduction Model**: Simulates fuel consumption throughout the race, dynamically affecting the car's weight and performance, providing a realistic experience for strategists.

-Tyre Wear Model: Simulation currently includes three different dry tyre compounds with individual wear models, accurately reflecting tyre degradation over laps.
-Users are given ability to parametrise each tyre compound individually and easily create new ones.
+2. **Tyre Wear Model**: The simulation includes three different dry tyre compounds, each with its individual wear model, precisely reflecting tire degradation over laps.
+Users have the flexibility to parameterize each tyre compound individually and effortlessly create new ones.

- Pit Stop Considerations: Factors affecting pit stops, such as time spent on pit lane drive thru, time spent performing the pit stop as well as unexpected random factors are taken into account.
+3. **Pit Stop Considerations**: Factors affecting pit stops, such as time spent on pit lane drive-thru, time spent performing the pit stop, and unexpected random factors, are taken into account, adding depth to strategic planning.

-Starting Performance Model: The simulation models the impact of various factors on a driver's starting performance, such as driver’s starting position.
+4. **Starting Performance Model**: The simulation accurately models the impact of various factors on a driver's starting performance, including the driver's starting position, providing insights into initial race dynamics.

- Chance-Based Overtaking Model: An innovative overtaking model that considers both pace advantage and chance, determining the likelihood of successful overtaking manoeuvres.
+5. **Chance-Based Overtaking Model**: An innovative overtaking model that considers both the pace advantage and chance, providing a realistic assessment of the likelihood of successful overtaking maneuvers.

-Parameter Obtaining Methods: The simulation comes with a set of functions for used to obtain parameters based on historical race data, allowing for fine tuning of the simulation's accuracy.
+6. **Parameter Obtaining Methods**: The simulation includes a set of functions for obtaining parameters based on historical race data, allowing for fine-tuning of the simulation's accuracy to match real-world scenarios.

-Race Time Line Graph: Visualizes race times to identify key events like pit stops, mistakes, and strong performance of drivers.
+7. **Race Time Line Graph**: Visualizes race times, enabling users to identify key events such as pit stops, mistakes, and exceptional driver performances throughout the race.

-Driver position evolution chart: Displays each driver's position throughout the race, making overtaking manoeuvres and overall performance easy to analyse.
+8. **Driver Position Evolution Chart**: Displays each driver's position throughout the race, making overtaking maneuvers and overall performance easy to analyze and comprehend.

-Validation with Real Race Data: The simulation provides a set of function for easy comparison its results with real race data.
+9. **Validation with Real Race Data**: The simulation provides a set of functions for easy comparison of its results with real race data, enhancing its credibility and reliability.
+We credit FastF1 as the source of real-world data.
+For more information, refer to [FastF1 Documentation](https://docs.fastf1.dev/).

 ## Built With

+The Formula 1 Strategy Simulation is built using the following technologies:

 - Python
 - NumPy
 - Matplotlib

 ## Demo